openstack/openstack-ansible/doc/source/developer-docs/additional-roles.rst

 OpenStack-Ansible project would welcome that contribution and your assistance in maintaining it.

-Recommended procedure to develop a Role
+Recommended procedure to develop a role
 ---------------------------------------

 #.
 Deploy OpenStack-Ansible (possibly using